smarthomesnowy/ESPHome-WifiButton/README.md

 ```
 ### Home Assistant
-In the ESPHome yaml file you can see how I made the three different "presses" of the button, I then used a Home Assistant * * call service* * call to run a scene to turn off different zones of lighting at the same time with one button press and turn everything on with a double press.
+In the ESPHome yaml file you can see how I made the two different "presses" of the button.
+I then used the Home Assistant call service to run a scene to turn off different zones of lighting at the same time with a single press and turn everything on with a double press.

 ```yaml
 binary_sensor: